ibab/tensorflow-wavenet/README.md

 }
 ```

-In this way, you can train the model in texts by just copying a folder with texts and setting the params in [`wavenet_params.json`](./wavenet_params.json) to:
+In this way, you can train the model with texts by just copying a folder with texts and setting these two parameters in [`wavenet_params.json`](./wavenet_params.json) to:

 ```
 {